 Megawatt-Hour – (MWh)

-A megawatt hour equals (1,000) kilowatts of electricity generated per hour.
+A megawatt hour is the Energy Generated from the system, equivalent to (1,000) kilowatts of electricity generated per hour.

 Megajoule – (MJ)